google/docsy-example/content/en/docs/Examples/Notebooks/Profile/introduction_to_profile_class.md

 # Use obs operator for horizontal remapping of Gridded onto Profile.
 model_profiles = profile.obs_operator(nemo)
 ```

+    /usr/share/miniconda/envs/coast/lib/python3.8/site-packages/coast/data/profile.py:456: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
+This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
+This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time.
+      mod_profiles["interp_lag"] = (["id_dim"], interp_lag)
+    /usr/share/miniconda/envs/coast/lib/python3.8/site-packages/coast/data/profile.py:456: UserWarning: Converting non-nanosecond precision timedelta values to nanosecond precision.
+This behavior can eventually be relaxed in xarray, as it is an artifact from pandas which is now beginning to support non-nanosecond precision values.
+This warning is caused by passing non-nanosecond np.datetime64 or np.timedelta64 values to the DataArray or Variable constructor; it can be silenced by converting the values to nanosecond precision ahead of time.
+      mod_profiles["interp_lag"] = (["id_dim"], interp_lag)

 Now that we have interpolated the model onto Profiles, we have a new Profile
 object called `model_profiles`.
 This can be used to do some comparisons with